-The recommendations of the Panel were impacted by members' interpretations and understandings of many background concepts and issues, which together create a picture of what is reasonable and proper.
-Some of those understandings are noted below.
+The Panel understands the Panel's mission as one of providing recommendations to the State Water Board that will improve/maintain water quality, while simultaneously engaging the agricultural community in a positive manner.
+The recommendations of the Panel were impacted by members' interpretations and understandings of many background concepts and issues, which together create a picture of what is reasonable, effective, and proper.